MicrosoftDocs/Viva/Viva/connections/set-up-admin-center.md

 Admins will be able to create multiple standalone experiences well as intranet home sites having their own Viva Connections experience.
 As a result, there are now two options for creating a new experience:

 > **A. Creating a Connections experience**: This option is the fastest way to get started.
 It creates a standalone, out-of-the-box Connections experience as an app in Teams without the need for an existing intranet portal.
-A special site container will be created where the Dashboard, resource, and overall Viva home experience is hosted and sourced from.
+A special site container will be created where the dashboard, resources, and overall Viva home experience are hosted and sourced from.
 Owners can then begin adding their own content.
 An intranet portal can be added at any time and designated as a home site.
 <br>
 <br>
 > **B. Build from an existing intranet portal**: This option is ideal for organizations that already have a SharePoint communications site and would like to use their own content, or would like to add an intranet portal that includes Connections components that can easily be extended to the Web.
 This option creates a new Connections experience and automatically designates the communications site as a home site (intranet portal) that displays navigational elements, and shares permissions.